Nature Medicine May 25, 2024

 Bottom Line

-In a pre-specified secondary analysis of the SELECT trial, once-weekly semaglutide 2.4 mg demonstrated a statistically significant 22% reduction in a composite kidney endpoint compared to placebo in adults with overweight or obesity and established cardiovascular disease without diabetes.
+In a pre-specified secondary analysis of the SELECT trial, once-weekly subcutaneous semaglutide 2.4 mg significantly reduced the risk of a composite kidney endpoint by 22% and slowed eGFR decline in non-diabetic adults with overweight or obesity and established cardiovascular disease.

 Key Findings